hradet/Genesys.jl/README.md

 # Genesys

 A generic module written in Julia to asses and compare different design and control approaches for distributed energy systems (DES).
+The `simulate!` function includes multi-stage investment periods which could also be included into the resolution methods.
+When the design method is "single-stage" (investment decisions are only made the first year), technologies are supposed to be replaced with the same first year capacities to account for replacement costs during simulation.
+Note that **_out-of-sample_** assesment is made possible as we can optimize and simulate with different scenarios.

 # Installation
 In order to use the package, follow the [managing package guideline](https://julialang.github.io/Pkg.jl/v1/managing-packages/) for uneregistred packages.

-# Algorithms
+# Resolutions methods
 - Design
+  - Single-stage
     - Dummy
     - Equivalent annual cost (EAC)
     - Stochastic equivalent annual cost (EACStoch)
     - Metaheuristic
+  - Multi-stages
+    - Anticipative

 - Control
   - Dummy